 Small Business Administration loans are considered the best business loans for almost every kind of business.
-They offer the best repayment terms (up to 25 years), loan amounts (up to $5.5 million), and affordable interest rates (criteria based).
-SBA loans are backed by the government, making it the most safest lending option especially for lenders.
+They offer the best repayment terms (up to 25 years), loan amounts (up to $5.5 million), and affordable interest rates (criteria-based).
+SBA loans are backed by the government, making it the safest lending option, especially for lenders.
 SBA doesn’t lend money directly to borrowers—they provide funding based on their network of lenders who review your loan application.
-By providing a kind of safety net to the lenders, in case borrowers’ default on the loan, they allow lenders to offer favorable terms to the borrowers.
+By providing a kind of safety net to the lenders, in case borrowers default on the loan, they allow lenders to offer favorable terms to the borrowers.

 Qualifying for SBA loans is tough; they only go to the most qualified borrowers.
-A credit score of 620 to 680 is required with a proof of solid revenue numbers, and established business history.
+A credit score of 620 to 680 is required with proof of solid revenue numbers and established business history.
 If you think you’re eligible, apply for an SBA loan right away.
-The only downside of these loans is the detailed documentation with few weeks to a month approval time.
+The only downside of these loans is the detailed documentation with a few weeks to a month’s approval time.

 - Business Term Loans